-Survey: An arboricultural survey to BS5837 of all trees within impacting distance of the site was undertaken by Charlie Moore on 17th of January 2024.
+Survey: An arboricultural survey to BS5837 of all trees within impacting distance of the site was undertaken by Emily Kempson on 14 May 2024.

-A total of 3No individual trees, 2No groups of trees and 3No hedges were surveyed.
-Details for each of the trees surveyed are provided in the Schedule of Trees (see Appendix 1)
+A total of 26No. individual trees and 9No. groups of trees were surveyed.
+Details for each of the trees surveyed are provided in the Schedule of Trees (see Appendix 1).